api3dao/airseeker/README.md

    uncommitted changes).
 2. `pnpm version [major|minor|patch]` - Choose the right version bump.
 This will bump the version, create a git tag and commit it.
+3. `pnpm publish --access public` - Build the package and publish the new version to NPM.
+4. `git push --follow-tags` - Push the tagged commit upstream.
+5. Create a GitHub release for the specific tag.
-3. Build the docker image with tag `api3/airseeker:latest`.
+6. Build the docker image with tag `api3/airseeker:latest`.
 If running on Linux, use `pnpm run docker:build` otherwise use `pnpm run docker:build:amd64`.
-4. `docker tag api3/airseeker:latest api3/airseeker:<MAJOR.MINOR.PATCH>` - Tag the image with the version.
+7. `docker tag api3/airseeker:latest api3/airseeker:<MAJOR.MINOR.PATCH>` - Tag the image with the version.
 Replace the `<MAJOR.MINOR.PATCH>` with the version you just bumped (copy it from `package.json`).
-5. `docker push api3/airseeker:latest && docker push api3/airseeker:<MAJOR.MINOR.PATCH>` - Push the image upstream.
+8. `docker push api3/airseeker:latest && docker push api3/airseeker:<MAJOR.MINOR.PATCH>` - Push the image upstream.
 Both
    the latest and the versioned tag should be published.
-6. `git push --follow-tags` - Push the tagged commit upstream.
-7. Create a GitHub release for the specific tag.

 ## Configuration